 Flying mounts, class-specific mounts, and more

 As a status symbol, mounts are a pretty big deal in World of Warcraft.
 Patch 7.2 will only enhance that by allowing players to take to the skies with flying mounts as seen in previous expansion packs.
-To do so, players will need to complete a which involves exploring each zone in full, completing their storylines, earning revered status with each main faction, and lots more.
+To do so, players will need to complete a two-part achievement which involves exploring each zone in full, completing their storylines, earning revered status with each main faction, and lots more.
 It's a bit daunting, but being able to fly everywhere will absolutely be worth it and you only need to get the achievement once to unlock it for all characters on your account.
 That's great and all, but one really exciting addition to 7.2 is the introduction of epic mounts specific to each class.
 You'll need to beat the Broken Shore storyline in order to unlock them, however.

 While you're working to obtain those new mounts and unlock the ability to fly, there's also going to be a ton of smaller rewards to work towards as well.
 New artifact traits and relics will be revealed, allowing you to power up your weapons even further.
 A new tier of artifact skins is also being added as the reward for a solo challenge—and my goodness are some of them amazing.
 Guardian druids continue to get spoiled by Blizzard, as their bear form skin is incredible looking and unlike anything else in the game.